 - For long hikes, set a turn around time at the departure.
 Any time we set out for an objective I determine a time at which we need to turn around in order to arrive at the parking lot or campsite by dark.
 I would recommend not hiking in the dark as it’s easy to get lost and it’s not fun in bear country.

-- In regards to times keep in mind your mountain fitness — different than the gym.
+- In regards to times, keep in mind your mountain fitness, which is different from the gym.
 The low end of the times in this post is a constant fast pace uphill with little to no breaks and a brisk pace downhill.
 Most hikers should plan for a middle of the road time with the estimated duration.

 - Alltrails is our favorite app to have on a hike.
 It shows the correct trail way, elevation, and other hiker reviews.
 We paid the subscription fee so that we could download all the data we need to our phones.
 Best $3 (per month) ever spent!